 A majority of the members of the Commission shall constitute a quorum for the conduct of all business.
 The affirmative vote of three Commissioners is required to approve any item.
-If fewer than five members are present and the Commission is unable to reach any decision on an application or appeal, the item will be continued to the next meeting of the Commission when at least four members of the Commission are present or to a later meeting when a full Commission is present.
+If fewer than five members are present and the Commission is unable to reach any decision on an application or appeal, the item will be continued to the next meeting of the Commission or to a later meeting when a full Commission is present.
 If no action is taken at such a continued hearing, the application or appeal shall be deemed denied.